-Make sure staff are aware of the latest guidance
+Make sure your staff are aware of the latest guidance from September 2023.

-- Ability to view the status of staff training in interactive dashboard
+- View the status of staff training in interactive dashboard.

-From September 2022, our training picks up changes such as:
+New for 2023, our training picks up changes in Part 1 such as:

 - understanding everyone’s role